Syria

 Premiere Urgence Internationale in action

-These programs enable people to feed themselves independently and over the long term.
 The mission also facilitates access to education through remedial education, school rehabilitation and teacher training.